cloudfoundry/ibm-websphere-liberty-buildpack/docs/server-xml-options.md

 ## Server Configurations (including a server.xml)

 ### Liberty Directory Push
-Another way of deploying your application is to use the `./bin/server package myServer --include=usr` command from your Liberty installation and package the `usr` directory including your application, so that it can be pushed to the cloud.
+The recommended way of deploying a Liberty server is to use the `./bin/server package myServer --include=usr` command from your Liberty installation and export your `usr` directory including your application.
 If you execute `cf push --path="myServer.zip"` from the server directory of your application (e.g. `/usr/servers/myServer`) then the buildpack will detect the server.xml in the server definitions contained within the package and proceed to modify them.